fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_sl/sub/02_getstarted.rst

    (a) :ref:`MLPro-SL introduction page <target_overview_SL>`

-**4. Understanding Adapative Function in MLPro-SL** First of all, it is important to understand the adaptive function in MLPro-SL, which can be found in :ref:`this page <target_bf_sl_afct>`.
+**4. Understanding Adapative Function in MLPro-SL** First of all, it is important to understand the adaptive function in MLPro-SL, which can be found on :ref:`this page <target_bf_sl_afct>`.

    Then, you can start following some of our howto files related to the adaptive function in MLPro-SL, which is used for model-based RL, as follows: